sheltsnn15/Air_Quality_Monitoring_Sys/guide.md

-Certainly, let's dive into more detail about the SCD4x sensor commands and CRC checksum:

 ## SCD4x Sensor Commands

 The SCD4x sensor communicates with other devices, like microcontrollers, using specific commands sent over the I2C communication protocol.
 Here are the key commands: